What is cholesterol?

 What is VLDL cholesterol?

-VLDL and LDL are "bad" cholesterols because they can contribute to the buildup of plaque in your arteries.
+VLDL and LDL are sometimes called "bad" cholesterols because they can contribute to the buildup of plaque in your arteries.
 This buildup is called atherosclerosis.
 The plaque that builds up is a sticky substance made up of fat, cholesterol, calcium, and other substances found in the blood.
 Over time, the plaque hardens and narrows your arteries.
 This limits the flow of oxygen-rich blood to your body.
 It can lead to coronary artery disease and other heart diseases.

 How do I know what my VLDL level is?